2025-09-06

 readme.md

-• "exe" is for executable files - files that have the executable bit set. traditionally something like "bin" (from /usr/bin, binary files) or "scripts" tends to be used
+• "exe": executable files (files with the executable bit set). traditionally named "bin" (from /usr/bin, binary files) or "scripts"

 home directory